rupeshknn/acrobat_reader_block/README.md

 execute "./adober.ps1" in powershell

 ------------------------------------------------------------------------
-I have left a sample blocklist which is from my PC for reference
+there is also a sample blocklist which is from my PC.